Prostate Cancer and Black Men: A Genetic Breakthrough?

 Finally, Black men are also more likely to have what are called comorbid conditions.
 These are conditions that people may have in addition to prostate cancer.
 Certain comorbidities, such as cardiovascular disease and diabetes, can have an impact on your chance of surviving cancer.1

-These factors certainly do not help, but according to new research, genes may also play a role.
+These factors certainly do not help, but according to research published in 2020, genes may also play a role.

 What lies beneath: Could genes be a factor?